 Cornflower, Bachelor's Button, Bluebottle, Garden Cornflower

 Cornflowers have a somewhat bushy base with lots of long stems jutting out the top of the plant.
 While they will reach a mature size of about 1 - 3 ft. (h) x 1 - 2 ft. (w), most of the height is stems and flowers.

 Peak bloom time is May through mid-summer, but you may be able to prolong the blooms with frequent deadheading.

-- Centaurea cyanus 'Black Magic': There are several dark purple flowered varieties, with 'Black' in their names.
+- Centaurea cyanus "Black Magic" - There are several dark purple flowered varieties, with 'Black' in their names.

-- Centaurea cyanus 'Dwarf Blue Midget': bright, blue flowers on 6 - 12 in. plants.
+- Centaurea cyanus "Dwarf Blue Midget" - bright, blue flowers on 6 - 12 in. plants.
 The dwarf varieties are nice for rock gardens and the front of a border or along edges.

 Centaurea montana is a perennial cornflower that is hardy in USDA zones 3 - 8.
 It blooms in late spring.

-They complement most mid-spring flowers, from Bleeding Heart to spiky iris.
+Bachelor's Buttons complement most mid-spring flowers, from Bleeding Heart to spiky iris.
 The blue varieties blend well with pastels and are particularly striking next to yellow flowers and foliage.

 Soil: Cornflowers are very adaptable and will grow in the poorest of soils.
-Ideally they prefer a neutral to slightly alkaline soil pH.
+Ideally, they prefer a neutral to slightly alkaline soil pH.

 The plants can become floppy and can be flattened by rain or wind.
 You could stake them while young or simply plant them near taller plants that will support the stems, as they grow.

-Pests & Problems
+Pests & Problems of Cornflowers

 Since cornflowers are grown as annuals, they don't usually have the time to develop serious problems.
-However they can occasionally be prone to powdery mildew, wilt, rust and rots and are attractive to aphids and mealybugs.
+However, they can occasionally be prone to powdery mildew, wilt, rust, and rots and are attractive to aphids and mealybugs.